-Christopher Paul Brown is known for his exploration of the unconscious through improvisation and the cultivation of serendipity and synchronicity via alchemy.
-His first photography sale was to the collection of the Standard Oil Company of Indiana.
-Over the past three years his photographs were exhibited twice in Rome, Italy and in Belgrade, Serbia.
-His series of ten photographs, titled Obscure Reveal, were exhibited at a Florida museum.
-He earned a BA in Film from Columbia College Chicago in 1980.
-Brown was born in Dubuque, Iowa and now resides in North Carolina.
+Christopher Paul Brown is known for his exploration of the unconscious through his use of improvisation and his cultivation of serendipity and synchronicity via alchemy.
+His first photography sale was to the collection of the Standard Oil Company of Indiana, and his video You Define Single File was nominated for the Golden Gate Award at the 47th San Francisco International Film Festival in 2004.
+Over the past four years his art was exhibited twice in Rome, Italy, in Belgrade, Serbia, and his series of ten photographs, titled Obscure Reveal, were exhibited at a Florida museum in 2017.
+His work is in two hardcover books released by Manifest Gallery and in Tusis, Manipulated Images, a Dek Unu book from 2019.
+Brown earned a BA in Film from Columbia College Chicago in 1980.
+He was born in Dubuque, Iowa and now resides in North Carolina, USA.

 Subscribe to our Newsletter